For prospective exchange students | Student life in Vienna

-The International Office at WU offers optional orientation programs before the beginning of each semester, as well as mandatory welcome days including an enrollment session.
+The International Office at WU offers optional orientation programs before the beginning of each semester, as well as mandatory WU Incoming Kickoff including an enrollment session.
 This ensures you get the most out of your exchange experience at WU and in Vienna.
 Here you can find further information about it (under the heading "Your first weeks at WU").

 Our two-week Orientation and Cultural Program includes a variety of activities which cover Vienna's most famous sights and also gives you an impression of everyday life.
 Additionally, the program provides a special training on how to cope with a culture shock.
 For more information on prices and booking deadlines, please click here.

 WU's Business Language Center offers pre-semester German language courses, subject only to an administration and teaching materials fee of €40.
 For more information, please click here.